Real edge — or just a lucky backtest?

 Keep the next review grounded in evidence.

-Use Traseq to draft a strategy, inspect the trades it produced, challenge the result with robustness analytics, and export the artifacts that matter.
+Traseq is where a strategy gets drafted, its trades inspected, the result challenged with robustness analytics, and the artifacts that matter exported.